Skip to main content

 Hexkit does not force you to go all-in on the idea of Triple Hexagonal Architecture.
 You can use it just for the technologies where you see benefits and use another approach for the rest.
 For example, you could use hexkit for simplifying the exchange of events between microservices but use a classical web framework such as FastAPI for designing REST API and an ORM like SQLAlchemy for interacting with databases.

-Please also feel free to develop hexagonal components yourself (using the base classes of hexkit or not).
+Feel free to develop hexagonal components yourself, whether or not you use the base classes of hexkit.
 Not every protocol or provider has to be general-purpose, however, if they are, please consider contributing them to hexkit.

 Getting started